 An asset that’s established as a gift can still become marital property if the asset is subsequently co-mingled with marital property.
 In re Marriage of Mouschovias, 831 NE 2d 1222 – Ill: Appellate Court, 4th Dist.
 2005.
 For example, depositing gifted money into a marital account.

-If you have questions about a gift you or your spouse received and how it could effect your divorce, contact my Chicago, Illinois law office to discuss the situation with an experienced divorce lawyer.
+If you have questions about a gift and divorce we need to know how you or your spouse received that gift to determine how it could effect your divorce.
+Please contact my Chicago, Illinois law office to discuss the situation with an experienced Chicago divorce lawyer.